de Halve Maen

 Magazine of the Dutch Colonial Period in America

-and includes essays on various aspects of New Netherland material culture, such as agriculture,
+on various aspects of New Netherland material culture,

 The glossy magazine is edited by noted New Netherland scholar Dr. David William Voorhees,